-The AF uses AF influence traffic mechanism to activate the traffic routing towards the requested DNAI..
-The AMF performs I-SMF/SMF selection.
-In order to select a proper SMF or I-SMF, the AMF selects An I-SMF based on SMF service area.
+The AF uses AF influence traffic mechanism to activate the traffic routing towards the requested DNAI.
+The AMF performs I-SMF selection.
+In order to select a proper I-SMF, the AMF selects an I-SMF based on requested DNAI(s).

-The solution assumes the AMF needs to get notified on the requested DNAI.
-There are two ways to notify the requested DNAI to the AMF:
+The solution assumes 1) The supported DNAI list is stored in the SMF profile in NRF or locally configured in AMF, 2) The AMF needs to get notified on the requested DNAI in the AF request.

-Editor's note: Per the KI3 description: the solution needs to first clarify "Whether Rel-16 ETSUN solution is sufficient to support the use case above and if there is a gap".
-The AMF selects an I-SMF based on SMF service area The I-SMF determines the DNAI based on UE location.
-An SMF is assumed to know the mapping between DNAI and UE location when the UE is located in that (I-)SMF serving area